datalogics/pdf2img-csharp-dotnet-samples/README.md

 Samples can be built and run easily in an IDE such as Visual Studio 2022.

 1. Open the sample's .csproj file in Visual Studio 2022.
-2. Install the **PDF2IMG.LM.NET** NuGet package with Visual Studio.
-You can do this by navigating to **Tools** > **NuGet Package Manager** > **Manage NuGet Packages for Solution**.
-Then, search for the **PDF2IMG.LM.NET** package and install.
-3. Obtain a license activation key from our website: https://www.datalogics.com/pdf2img-free-trial.
+2. Obtain a license activation key from our website: https://www.datalogics.com/pdf2img-free-trial.
-4. Run the sample with Visual Studio.
+3. Run the sample with Visual Studio.
 You will get a prompt to enter the activation key you obtained in the previous step.